fuzzitdev/example-go/README.md

 * Upload the fuzzer via `create job` command and create the fuzzing job.
 In This example we use two type of jobs:
     * A fuzzing job which is run on every push to master, that continues the previous job with the new release.
     This means the current corpus is kept and the fuzzer will try to find new paths in the newly added code.
-    * In a Pull-Request the fuzzer will run a quick "sanity" test running the fuzzer through all the generated corpuses and crashes to see if the Pull-Request doesnt introduce old or new crashes.
+    * In a Pull-Request the fuzzer will run a quick regression test running the fuzzer through all the generated corpuses and crashes to see if the Pull-Request doesnt introduce old or new crashes.
 This will be alred via the configured channel in the dashboard.
-* The Target is not a secret.
-This ID can be retrieved from the dashboard after your create the appropriate target in the dashboard.
+* The name of the target is not a secret.

 Each target has its own corpus and crashes.